 Based on a unit cost of £34.20 per GLH (twice the GLH tariff of classroom provision under AEB) to enable innovation, delivery to smaller groups and where possible in community settings: £5k = 146 GLH – or 24 opportunities based on 6 GLH per course.

 We are keen to reward quality, innovation and targeting for our priority cohorts and places.

 We would welcome bids for all areas and cohorts of adults aged 19 and above.
 However, we would be particularly interested to see proposals that target people that are living with vulnerabilities.

-Grants will be awarded in May 2023.
+Grants will be awarded by the end of August.